Anastasia Karanikolaou’s Figure-Hugging Dress Causes Fans To Question If She’s Pregnant

 Kylie then went on to compliment her friend, calling her “beautiful.”

 A source explained to E!
-News, the pair’s bond has strengthen since Kylie cut ties with her former best friend, Jordyn Woods.
+News that the pair’s bond has strengthened since Kylie cut ties with her former best friend, Jordyn Woods.